vietthong31/task_tracker/README.md

 # Task Tracker CLI

-A simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.
+Solution to [Task Tracker](https://roadmap.sh/projects/task-tracker), a simple command line interface (CLI) to track what you need to do, what you have done, and what you are currently working on.

 ## Features